Drieam/LtiLauncher/README.md

 ]
 ```

-The platform fetches the available tools from the endopint and shows those links to the user.
-The platform can optionally add additional context by adding the `context` query paramter.
-This paramter should be a signed JWT and the payload should match the LTI 1.3 format specification.
+The platform fetches the available tools from the endpoint and shows those links to the user.
+The platform can optionally add additional context by adding the `context` query parameter.
+This parameter should be a signed JWT and the payload should match the LTI 1.3 format specification.
 So the JWT payload could be something like this:

 ```
 {